hpladds/Pic_Box/README.md

-This software controls the Picture_Box that takes several pictures of a single Lego from several different angles.
-It's used to create a database of images for an AI project which classifies Lego.
+This software controls a "Picture_Box" that uses a Pi Camera Module V2, a stepper motor and a NeoPixel ring light to take pictures of a single Lego from several different angles.
+It is usefull in creating a database of images, perhaps for an AI project that classifies Lego.

 This project is comprised of three python 3 scripts (Neo_Fill.py, picamera_time.py and stepper_code.py) and one bash script (bash_sync.sh).